sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Hyperloop/Hyperloop_FAQ.md

 ## What is Hyperloop’s relationship with Swift?

 Prior to Hyperloop, the only way to develop native iOS modules for Titanium was to use Objective-C. But with the release of Hyperloop, we not only support full, native access to the platform SDK from JavaScript, you can also mix Swift (as well as Objective-C) classes in your apps, allowing you to directly access them from JavaScript.

-## Titanium works for Windows.
-Does Hyperloop?

-We are planning Windows support in the future, but currently Hyperloop supports iOS and Android only.

 ## Is Hyperloop available as part of the Platform trial?